 With Congress still wrestling over health care and gearing up for a complicated fight on tax reform, the time hardly seems ripe for sweeping cybersecurity legislation.
 But the Equifax hack—perhaps the most egregious breach in the history of U.S. data security, with the private financial data of as many as 143 million Americans affected—could motivate Capitol Hill to pile more bills onto an already packed plate.

-“If this doesn’t move the needle, it’s kind of hard to imagine what would,” said Steven Weber, the faculty director for the UC Berkeley Center for Long-Term Cybersecurity.
+“If this doesn’t move the needle, it’s kind of hard to imagine what would,” said Steven Weber, the faculty director for the University of California (Berkeley) Center for Long-Term Cybersecurity.
 The House and Senate are both set to hold hearings early next month on the credit-reporting service’s data-security practices, and experts believe the hack could spur federal lawmakers into bold action.

 But a post-Equifax cybersecurity push would be a convoluted process.
 Lawmakers will have to decide whether they should work to change cybersecurity practices more broadly or focus on specific reforms to the credit-reporting industry.
 They’ll grapple with topics as varied as the complex liability regime governing data security in the United States, cybersecurity-information-sharing arrangements between private industry and law enforcement, and the wisdom of using Social Security numbers as universal identifiers.
 And they’ll do so against jurisdictional headwinds that make passing cybersecurity legislation an uphill battle.